 BA, Binghamton University.
 PhD, New School for Social Research.
-Taught English and political science at the New School and several CUNY campuses, particularly Brooklyn College (2013-).
-Shuster has taught about US social-movement history, criminal justice/pre-law, labor history, and current New York City.
+Shuster has taught English and political science at the New School and at several CUNY campuses, particularly Brooklyn College (2013-2023).
+He has taught about US social-movement history, criminal justice/pre-law, labor history, and current New York City.
 His research has focused on ethnographic understandings of retail workers, particularly their daily practices of resistance and desertion.
 His future research is planned around qualitative understandings of precarious workers and social-movement history.
-SLC, 2023-
+SLC, 2023–

 Public Policy